freddyli7/MonkeySimulator/README.md

     1. Inputing empty value on optional paras works fine on KeyOne but doesn't on DTEK60.

-**Version 1.4**
+**Version 2.0**

 1. Add Category para.

-**Version 2.0**

-1. Add button to control Monkey during execution.

 **Version 2.1**

 1. Add filter to the final result display. eg. Exceptions, errors, crashes.
+2. Save execution result while monkey running to SD card(in case of crash).
+3. pre-load recommended parameters value.

+**Version 2.2**

+1. Add button to control Monkey during execution.
+2. Control Monkey to go deeper in a specific path in one app.
+3. Improve result issue filter to get more valuable info so that it’s easy to locate issue efficiently.